 We sat down with Anna to hear more about her career and how she’s shattering the idea of femininity versus success.

 Tell us about yourself.
-How has your life path lead you to where you are today?
+How has your life path led you to where you are today?

 I grew up in Silicon Valley, so the entrepreneurial spirit is in my blood.
-In kindergarten my dream job was simply to be “the boss.”
-As a kid, I never saw a connection between my gender and what I was capable of; but as I got older, that started to change, which spawned my passion for female empowerment.
+In kindergarten, my dream job was simply to be “the boss.”
+As a kid, I never saw a connection between my gender and what I was capable of.
+As I got older, that started to change, which spawned my passion for female empowerment.

 I left Google to pursue my MBA at the Stanford Graduate School of Business, with the intention of starting a business that embraced diversity and empowered women.
 I took every entrepreneurship class I could.
 I trained to be a personal and professional coach.
 I worked on personal branding with Tyra Banks.
 I traveled the world and made lifelong friends.

 Business School was a transformative experience for me.
 That said, I was struck by how nearly all of the leadership techniques were taught by and for men, and would often suppress or dismiss characteristically “feminine” qualities.
 After doing my MBA internship at the dating app The League, I started an “equal partnerships” blog that started to go viral.
 I thought, “Wow, this is the business!”
 I realized I could reach more women through blogging, video, coaching, and social media than I ever could with corporate diversity training programs.
 This is how young women are absorbing information.
 That night I started creating the business plan for what is now Brains over Blonde — and it’s been a wild ride ever since.